adidas/yarn-design-system/README.md

 If you want to contact adidas regarding the software, you can mail us at _opensourcesoftware@adidas.com_.

-For further information open the [adidas terms and conditions][term-and-conditions] page.
+For further information open the [adidas terms and conditions][terms-and-conditions] page.

 ### License